lens-protocol/momoka/README.md

 You can use the `Dockerfile.stable` file to set up a container which will run the latest stable release on Momoka from `npm`.
 The Dockerfile assumes running on the `POLYGON` environment, and sets concurrency to 100.
 You can change those if necessary.

-A `NODE_URL` environment variable is required for it to work, which you can set however you'd like depending on how and where you're running the Docker container.
+A few environment variables are required for it to work, which you can set however you'd like depending on how and where you're running the Docker container.
+Specifically, you need to set `NODE_URL`, `ENVIRONMENT`, and `CONCURRENCY` environment variables.

 > NOTE: A `render.yaml` IaC blueprint is also provided which runs `Dockerfile.stable`.
 If you'd like to use [Render](https://render.com) for hosting your Momoka verifier, you can easily deploy it there by using the Render Blueprint.
 See their docs on [Infrastructure as Code](https://render.com/docs/infrastructure-as-code) to see how.